Mission, Strategic Measures & Budgets

 Operating & Capital Budgets

 The governor shall communicate statewide priorities to agencies for use in developing biennial budget recommendations for their agency, and shall require from proper agency officials detailed estimates that include statements or tables which indicate the state funds which are required for the receipt of federal matching revenues, and must reflect that the agency considered any alternatives to reduce costs or improve service delivery (RCW 43.88.090(1)).

 It is the policy of the legislature that each agency's budget recommendations must be directly linked to the agency's stated mission and productivity goals and objectives, and budget proposals must include integration of performance measures to allow for objective determination of an activity's success in achieving its goals (RCW 43.88.090(5)).

 Department Biennial Budget Development

 The Department's proposed budget request is submitted to the Office of Financial Management (OFM) in accordance with deadlines each year.
-See the Washington State Budget Process to learn more about state budget development.
+See Agency Budget Requests to learn more about the Department's past and present proposals.